SQLSteinar/sql-docs/docs/database-engine/configure-windows/server-configuration-options-sql-server.md

   \- or -

-- After performing the above actions and restarting the instance of SQL Server.
+- After restarting the instance of SQL Server.

 You can use the `sys.configurations` catalog view to determine the `config_value` (the `value` column) and the `run_value` (the `value_in_use` column), and whether the configuration option requires a [!INCLUDE [ssde-md](../../includes/ssde-md.md)] restart (the `is_dynamic` column).